By: Brendan Batty

 If you’re securing things to roof racks, in a trailer, in your tinny or on the outside of a caravan, it must be securely attached by a device rated for the load.

 For instance, a ratchet strap with a suitable load rating is acceptable.
-That old rope from Grandpa’s trailer, an occy strap or your boat’s canvas cover is probably not.
+That old rope from Grandpa’s trailer, an occy strap or your boat’s canvas cover is not.

-Specifically referring to boats, Main Roads told us, “If you carry items in a boat, make sure they are secured.
+Specifically referring to boats, Main Roads WA told us, “If you carry items in a boat, make sure they are secured.
 Just because the item is in the boat doesn’t necessarily mean it is secured.
 There are many cases when items have been blown out of a boat by wind pressure and hit cars travelling behind or in the opposite direction.”

-Finally, a vehicle and its load can’t measure more than 2.5m wide, 4.3m high, and in WA, can’t have a load that extends more than 1.2m in front or 1.2m to the rear of the vehicle, or 150mm beyond the extreme outer portion on either side (like a roof-rack mounted awning or the longboard you’ve got hanging out the corner of your ute’s tray).
+A vehicle and its load can’t measure more than 2.5m wide, 4.3m high, and in WA, can’t have a load that extends more than 1.2m in front or 1.2m to the rear of the vehicle, or 150mm beyond the extreme outer portion on either side (like a roof-rack mounted awning or the longboard you’ve got hanging out the corner of your ute’s tray).

 Overstep these, and your vehicle is exceeding the maximum legal dimensions and projections allowable on WA roads.